-I thoroughly enjoyed my time teaching over there and managed a classroom very well due to my background experience in coaching children in judo, however i missed my Judo training and had the intention of returning from Vietnam to train to compete again.
-However, in May of 2016 I was the in a serious motorcycle accident that left doctors thinking I only had a 1% chance of survival.
+I thoroughly enjoyed my time teaching over there and managed a classroom very well due to my background experience in coaching children in judo, however, I missed my Judo training and had the intention of returning from Vietnam to train to compete again.
+However, in May of 2016, I was in a serious motorcycle accident that left doctors thinking I only had a 1% chance of survival.
 After a close friend very bravely set up a fund to get me home and cover the costs of my medical bills, I returned home from Scotland and slowly but surely began to recover from my injuries.

 In January 2017 I underwent my final operation on the way to a full recovery, yet due to my injuries, I will no longer be able to compete.
 I enjoy going to schools to truly prove to children that you can overcome anything that you fight for when you put your mind to